 Ciguatera is a food-born illness contracted by eating contaminated fish who live near or on coral reefs.
 The fish that contain the Ciguatoxin are not affected by it, although the toxin is poisonous to humans and causes some pretty terrible symptoms.
 Almost anyone who has had the illness reports gastrointestinal, neurological, and cardiovascular symptoms that can last for weeks, months, or even years.
 There are no treatments or vaccines specific to Ciguatera, so the best way to avoid the illness is by simply not eating reef-dwelling fish.
 Ciguatera is not generally fatal, although the symptoms have been described as “miserable” and “horrific.”

 Ciguatera is linked to tiny planktonic organisms that produce a specific toxin that attaches itself to the different algae present on coral reefs.
-These algae are consumed by most reef fish, and the toxin bioaccumulates as predators consume prey.
+Most reef fish consume the algae, and the toxin bioaccumulates as predators consume prey.
 In this case, bioaccumulation is a term that describes the toxin moving its way up the food chain as smaller fish are consumed by predators.
 The more small fish a predator eats, the more Ciguatoxin is present in its flesh.
 When that predatory fish is eventually caught and consumed, the toxin ends up in larger quantities on our dinner plates.

 The toxin is tasteless, odorless, and cannot be removed through cooking processes, so there is no way to tell if a fish is contaminated.
 The toxin is found in tropical and subtropical regions, so extra caution should be used in these areas.
 Barracuda and sea-bass are two of the most infamous fish species to carry the toxin, although small reef fish and predators alike can carry it.